Ohio lawmaker introduces bill to require photo ID at polls - NewsBreak

 COLUMBUS, Ohio (WCMH) – A bill tightening Ohio’s voter ID laws was introduced last week at the Statehouse.

-Under Senate Bill 320 , Ohioans would be required to display photo identification before casting a ballot at the polls in an effort to combat voter fraud and enhance election security in the state, according to the bill’s sponsor, Sen. Teresa Gavarone (R-Huron).2022 Primary Election voter’s guide: Early voting underway
+Under Senate Bill 320 , Ohioans would be required to display photo identification before casting a ballot at the polls in an effort to combat voter fraud and enhance election security in the state, according to the bill’s sponsor, Sen. Teresa Gavarone (R-Huron).Ohio’s Fiona the hippo is getting a sibling

 If signed into law, utility bills, bank statements and other acceptable forms of identification under current state law would no longer be permitted, according to the bill’s text.